bontebok/QAMWebSocketMod/README.md

 If using the Mod on a graphical client, ensure that the ResoniteModSettings Mod is also installed and edit the Allowed URIs property to include a list of all permitted URIs, or if you are on a headless client, edit the allowedUris value in the ```rml_config\QAMWebSocketMod.json``` file to include a comma separated list of allowed URIs for WebSocket connections from the Mod.
 Note: If this list is empty or the URI value is not found in the list, the connection will be blocked.

 In Resonite, create a new Empty object and populated it with a Dynamic Variable Space named ```QAMWebSocket```.
-Ensure that Direct Binding is enabled.

 Create the following three variables somewhere in that space -